 If your academic performance is unsatisfactory, i.e. you have gained insufficient credits to progress to the next stage of your degree programme or breached conditions of your probation, your studies may be terminated.
 You will then be notified by the Associate Dean Students (Science) that your studies are terminated and you will have five working days to appeal this decision using the appropriate form.
 This should be supported by documentary evidence specifying the reasons for your unsatisfactory performance.
 If you do not submit an appeal, you will have your studies automatically terminated in accordance with Senate Regulations.
 Your full student record is taken into account in any review, including any instances of non-academic misconduct, during the Termination of Studies Cross-Faculty Board; however, in first instance, only your credits attained in a relevant number of semesters are taken into account.
-For more information, please see: www.standrews.ac.uk/students/rules/ugsenateregulations \ - termination of studies is covered by items 45 and 46; and: www.st-andrews.ac.uk/policy/university-governance-academic-appeals/student-academic-appeals.pdf.
+For more information. please www.st-andrews.ac.uk/students/rules/ugsenateregulations see: termination of studies is items 45 and 46; covered by and: andrews.ac.uk/policy/university-governance-academic-appeals/student-academic-appeals.pdf.